Bill Text: CA SB1522 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-SB 1522, as introduced, Committee on Agriculture.
+SB 1522, Committee on Agriculture.
 Fertilizing material.

 Existing law generally regulates fertilizing materials, as defined, and provides for the licensure of individuals who manufacture or distribute fertilizing materials.
 For purposes of these provisions, existing law defines “fertilizing materials” to mean any commercial fertilizer, agricultural mineral, auxiliary soil and plant substance, organic input material, or packaged soil amendment.